jrmatos/coursera-algorithms1/README.md

 - command for executing including a jar in class path

-- `java -cp algs4.jar:.
+`java -cp algs4.jar:.
 RandomWord < animals8.txt`

+### Steps for running with Intellij:
+- Setup the SDK
+- Setup a module